apache/arrow/docs/source/python/extending_types.rst

 objects, and more details on the exact semantics can be found in the :ref:`specification <arrow-pycapsule-interface>`.

-When your data structures have those dunder methods defined, the pyarrow constructors (such as :func:`pyarrow.array` or :func:`pyarrow.table`) will recognize those objects as supporting this protocol, and convert them to PyArrow data structures zero-copy.
+When your data structures have those methods defined, the PyArrow constructors (such as :func:`pyarrow.array` or :func:`pyarrow.table`) will recognize those objects as supporting this protocol, and convert them to PyArrow data structures zero-copy.
 And the same can be true for any other library supporting this protocol on ingesting data.

-Similarly, if your library has functions that accept user-provided data, you can add support for this protocol by checking for the presence of those dunder methods, and therefore accept any Arrow data (instead of harcoding support for a specific Arrow producer such as PyArrow).
+Similarly, if your library has functions that accept user-provided data, you can add support for this protocol by checking for the presence of those methods, and therefore accept any Arrow data (instead of harcoding support for a specific Arrow producer such as PyArrow).